Claude Littner

-Claude Littner (born 4 May 1949) is an American-born British business executive and the former chairman of Viglen, Powerleague, ASCO and Azzuri Communications.
+Claude Manuel Littner (born 4 May 1949) is a British business executive and the former chairman of Viglen, Powerleague, ASCO and Azzuri Communications.
 He is also the deputy chairman of Blacks Leisure and former chief executive of Tottenham Hotspur.
 He is also known from his appearances on the British version of The Apprentice, interviewing for his former boss Alan Sugar.
 Littner was one of Sugar's aides between 2015 and 2019.

 Early life

-Littner was born in New York City, to an American mother and an Austrian-Jewish father, who had fled the Nazis in the 1930s.
+Claude Manuel Littner was born on 4 May 1949 in New York City, to an American mother and an Austrian-Jewish father, who had fled the Nazis in the 1930s.
 His father worked as a chemical engineer.
 The family immigrated to the United Kingdom soon after Littner's birth.
 Littner holds British citizenship, and is fluent in French.
 He is a practising Jew.

 Career

 After working in accountancy, Littner developed a career as a turnaround specialist.
 In the early 1990s, Littner was chairman and chief executive of Amstrad International, Amstrad Spain and Dancall Telecom.

 Littner served as a non-executive chairman of Azzurri Communications and was deputy chairman of Blacks Leisure Group from August 2008 to July 2009.
 He was executive chairman of the international oilfield support services business ASCO from 2004 to 2007 and served as director of Norton Way Motors Ltd and Myeloma UK.

 A non-executive director of Amstrad since June 2007, in 2009 Sugar resigned a majority of his UK company directorships, handing over his former management duties to Littner, including the chairman's post at Viglen.

+Littner has said that he "happens to have a knack for business" and has said a good thing about working with Alan Sugar is that "he gave me opportunities.
+To him, I was untested, untried, and he gave me a lot of responsibility."